ron-rs/ron/README.md

 ## Limitations

 RON is not designed to be a fully self-describing format (unlike JSON) and is thus not guaranteed to work when [`deserialize_any`](https://docs.rs/serde/latest/serde/trait.Deserializer.html#tymethod.deserialize_any) is used instead of its typed alternatives.
-In particular, the following Serde attributes are not yet supported:
+In particular, the following Serde attributes only have limited support:

-- `#[serde(tag = "type")]`, i.e. internally tagged enums
+- `#[serde(tag = "tag")]`, i.e. internally tagged enums [^serde-enum-hack]
+- `#[serde(tag = "tag", content = "content")]`, i.e. adjacently tagged enums [^serde-enum-hack]
-- `#[serde(untagged)]`, i.e. untagged enums
+- `#[serde(untagged)]`, i.e. untagged enums [^serde-enum-hack]
+- `#[serde(flatten)]`, i.e. flattening of structs into maps [^serde-flatten-hack]

-Furthermore, `#[serde(flatten)]` only has limited support and relies on a small hack [^serde-flatten-hack].
-Specifically, flattened structs are only serialised as maps and deserialised from maps.
-However, this limited implementation supports full roundtripping.
+While data structures with any of these attributes should roundtrip through RON, their textual representation may not always match your expectation.
+For instance, flattened structs are only serialised as maps and deserialised from maps.

+[^serde-enum-hack]: Deserialising an internally, adjacently, or un-tagged enum requires detecting `serde`'s internal `serde::__private::de::content::Content` content type so that RON can describe the deserialised data structure in serde's internal JSON-like format.
+This detection only works for the automatically-derived [`Deserialize`](https://docs.rs/serde/latest/serde/de/trait.Deserialize.html) impls on enums.
+See https://github.com/ron-rs/ron/pull/451 for more details.
 [^serde-flatten-hack]: Deserialising a flattened struct from a map requires that the struct's [`Visitor::expecting`](https://docs.rs/serde/latest/serde/de/trait.Visitor.html#tymethod.expecting) implementation formats a string starting with `"struct "`.
 This is the case for automatically-derived [`Deserialize`](https://docs.rs/serde/latest/serde/de/trait.Deserialize.html) impls on structs.
+See https://github.com/ron-rs/ron/pull/455 for more details.

 ## RON syntax overview